XanaduAI/pennylane-datasets/README.md

 This ensures that data files are uniquely identified by their content, as well as sorted by upload date.

-The upload will create an 'receipt' file in the [data/](data) directory, in the same path as the file was uploaded.
+The upload will create a 'receipt' file in the [data/](data) directory, in the same path as the file was uploaded.
 These are used to track the contents of the data bucket with git, so create a new branch before uploading: